 - Web Push API / VAPID — push notifications on iOS and Android

-- Badging API — counters on PWA icon
+- Badging API — counters on the PWA icon

 AI and External Integrations